indre-idenfy/Documentation/pages/FAQ.md

 ## Camera issues FAQ's

 - ##### Why your platform can not detect camera when using an iPhone with Chrome or Firefox web-browser?
-Currently (as of 2019-05) apple does not allow accessing camera to any browser expect Safari.
+Currently (as of 2019-05) apple does not allow accessing camera to any browser except Safari.

+- ##### Why your platform can not detect camera on Chrome with iFrame integration?
+When using an `iframe` tag, make sure to add an attribute `allow="camera"`.